apache/cordova-docs/docs/phonegap/contacts/Contact/contact.md

 - __utcOffset:__ This property is not support by Android 1.X devices, and will always be returned as `null`.
 - __connected:__ This property is not support by Android 1.X devices, and will always be returned as `null`.

-BlackBerry Widgets (OS 5.0 and higher) Quirks
+BlackBerry WebWorks (OS 5.0 and higher) Quirks
 ---------------------------------------------

 - __id:__ Supported.
 Assigned by device when contact is saved.